tolicodes/principles/content/how-i-got-there.md

+---
+id: how-i-got-there
-# How I Got There
+title: How I Got There
+---

 ## How I Started Writing This Book

 When I first got the idea for InfraGen I was obsessed.
 For a few days it was all I could think about.
 Every bit of free time I had I spent coding InfraGen.
 I didn't even give my girlfriend, Asya, a proper good bye the day she went to Africa because my mind was completely immersed in this project.
 We've all been there!

 I had a long vacation coming up myself.
 A few days late, I was off to a 4 day meditation retreat at MAPLE (a Buddhist monastery), later meeting with my roommates and girlfriend in Tanzania.
 Up until I reached MAPLE, I had coded for at least 24 consecutive hours.